REGENERATIVE HAIR LOSS CLINIC & MUSCULOSKELETAL INJECTION THERAPY UK

 So where is the evidence..?

 Just in 2019 alone, 19 articles were published with the majority concluding that PRP is beneficial for hair preservation, thickness and regrowth.
-Please follow the link.
+Please follow the link for further information.

 In addition to normal preservation and stimulation of hair follicles, the effect of PRP therapy on the hair follicular units in hair transplant surgery has also been observed.
 A significant improvement over conventional techniques is continuously reported.
 The study below looked at observing the effect of PRP treatment versus saline solution in the preservation of hair follicles prior to hair transplant surgery.
 It identified that preserving hair grafts in PRP before implantation increases the hair density, graft uptake, and the hair thickness compared with pre-treatment preservation of hair grafts in saline (study).
 A 2017 hair transplant surgical study looked at the effectiveness of PRP injections both during and after hair transplant surgery.
 It went on to report that PRP can act as a biological stimulus for transplanted hair.
 It found that PRP treatments stimulated blood supply around the treated area, which is thought to greatly benefit the success of a hair transplant (study).